09 Jun The history of kinesiology

 In the 1960’s.
 Dr George Goodheart, a Detroit-based chiropractor, took an interest in the work of Kendall and Kendall who had published a significant work on muscle testing.
-He was a very keen observer and one of those rare people who are able to make fantastic discoveries by looking at research from a different perspective and re-synthesising the information in a different way.
-Many people had seen what George Goodheart saw but none saw what George saw !
+He was a very keen observer and one of those rare people who are able to make extraordinary discoveries by looking at research from a different perspective and re-synthesising the information in a different way.

 An interesting case history in holistic health

 Dr. Goodheart had a client who had a problem with his shoulder blade.
 When this man pushed against a wall, his shoulder blade would lift off his back and poke out.
 Dr. Goodheart remembered reading in Kendall and Kendall’s book, that a lifted scapula related to a muscle called the anterior serratus, which holds the scapula close to the back.
 The protruding shoulder blade suggested the anterior serratus muscle was weakened.